tohjg/rt-fullstack-jobseeker/README.md

 # rt-fullstack-jobseeker
-Mini project for employer to request talent search for their business or project.
+Mini project for employer to request talent search for their business or project to recruitment consultant.

 ## Objective
 Basic job vacancy submission form, where clients can send us details of job vacancies that they would like us to help fill.